tetsuo/Fluture/README.md

 </details>

-An advanced version of [fork](#fork) that allows us to recover from exceptions that were thrown during the executation of the computation.
+An advanced version of [fork](#fork) that allows us to recover in the event that an error was `throw`n during the executation of the computation.

+The recovery function will always be called with an instance of Error, independent of what was thrown.

 **Using this function is a trade-off;**